Sarah: Calculating Vertices

 Obviously, the given definition of the mixing matrices for the Higgs fields were automatically inserted.
 If the indices are fixed by a replacement, the definition of the mixing matrix wouldn't be used

 returns

 However,

-leads to the former expression. \item {\bf Effective operators} In effective theories also interactions between two fermions and two scalars are possible.
+leads to the former expression using the mixing angle $\beta$. \item {\bf Effective operators} In effective theories also interactions between two fermions and two scalars are possible.
 As example an effective vertex for a model in which the gluino was integrated out:

 Returns

 Obviously, \SARAH checks the eight possible operators (4 different combination of polarization operators with and without a \(\gamma\) matrix) and returns the result for each operator. \end{enumerate}